 If you want to know more about what it means to cut gluten from your diet, the podcast world has quite the portfolio.
 And these episodes answer two interesting questions about gluten-free diets: if it is a waste of time for those without a celiac disease diagnosis and what exactly going gluten-free entails.

 Have you ever wondered what it takes to go gluten free?
 Listen in as we teach you how to eat gluten free with real food versus eating gluten free with processed food.
 Anyone can benefit from going gluten free, even if you don’t have celiac disease, since gluten has been shown to cause problems with digestion and bloating. . . #realfood #eatrealfood #eatclean#diaticianapproved #cleaneats#glutenfreeliving#glutenfree#eattherainbow#healthyeats #wholefoods #cleaneating#onmytable #healthymeals #eatingwell#mealplan .
 Find the podcast here: https://www.weightandwellness.com/resources/podcasts/what-does-it-take-be-gluten-free/ OR Click the link in our profile @nutritionalweightwellness

 A post shared by Nutritional Weight & Wellness (@nutritionalweightwellness) on

-This podcast episode from “Dishing Up Nutrition” with registered dietitian and host Cassie Weness can help get you started.
+This podcast episode from “Dishing Up Nutrition” with a registered dietitian and host Cassie Weness can help get you started.
 You will learn all about eating gluten-free in a healthful way (aka eating real foods like veggies and protein versus processed gluten-free items like crackers, chips and cookies), as well as the benefits of making the switch.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.